Effective Date: January 28, 2010

 (7) Conducts appropriate periodic IMS reviews and assessments, reconciliations, comparisons and trending of data, and other auditing and assessment activities to effect change and continual improvement.
 Monitoring shall include assessment of the quality of performance over time and assurance that the findings of audits and other reviews are promptly resolved.

-This NPD is applicable to NASA Headquarters (HQ) and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This NPD also applies to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center (FFRDC), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 a.
+This NASA Policy Directive (NPD) is applicable to NASA Headquarters (HQ) and NASA Centers, including Component Facilities and Technical and Service Support Centers.
+This directive is applicable to other contractors, recipients of grants or cooperative agreements, or parties to agreements only to the extent specified in contracts, grants, or cooperative agreement, or other agreements.

-OMB Circular A-123, Management's Responsibility for Internal Control.
+b.
+OMB Circular No. A-123 (Revised), Management's Responsibility for Enterprise Risk Management and Internal Control.

 a.
 The Deputy Administrator shall: